 When they begin a behavior that you don’t want, in a firm, but kind voice tell them NO!
 You must be consistent.
 They will soon get the idea that you don’t like that particular behavior and will stop.
 If they are sitting on your lap or near you at the time, firmly tell them “no” and gently place them on the floor.

 This works because along with your positive attention, they love nothing more than to be on your lap or near you.
 Again, if you do this consistently, they will soon get the idea that you don’t like that behavior.
 Chihuahuas want to please you and they know when you are not pleased.

 Never tell them no, or bad dog after the fact.
 They will have no clue what they did wrong.
 For instance, if they have an accident, but you don’t find it until later, don’t give it any attention at all, just clean it up and say or do nothing.
 Your dog will not understand the correlation between the accident and your displeasure.

 Together, maybe we can dispel the myth that Chihuahuas and other toy breed dogs are mean little ankle biters!

 I LOVE to hear from other Chi owners and lovers.
-I sit by my inbox every day, just waiting to hear from you!
 Please leave a comment or a question below.
 Thank you